-Many people — even clinicians — aren't aware of how closely linked PAD is with heart and cerebrovascular problems.
+Many people – even clinicians – aren't aware of how closely linked peripheral artery disease (PAD) is with heart and cerebrovascular problems.
 Adding to the problem is that many people don't even know they have PAD.

-If you think you have PAD and haven't yet been diagnosed, ask to be evaluated:
+If you think you have PAD and haven't yet been diagnosed:

 - Talk with your health professional about a simple test called the ankle brachial index (ABI).
 For this test, your doctor will compare the blood pressure readings in your ankles and arms to help assess blood flow to your legs using an ultrasound machine.